-Flavonoids, iron (chemotherapy induces anemia), selenium, ginger, cumin, anise, fennel, caraway and cardamom all assist catalase.
-Ginger consumption has been reported to decrease lipid peroxidation and normalize the activities of superoxide dismutase and catalase, as well as GSH and glutathione peroxidase, glutathione reductase, and glutathione-S-transferase.
+Flavonoids, iron (chemotherapy induces anemia), selenium, ginger, cumin, anise, fennel, caraway, and cardamom all assist catalase.
+Ginger consumption has been reported to decrease lipid peroxidation and normalizes the activities of superoxide dismutase and catalase, as well as GSH and glutathione peroxidase, glutathione reductase, and glutathione-S-transferase.
 Ginger is also one of the most effective herbs for nausea, common during chemotherapy.
 All of these have strong antioxidant and anticancer activity.

-The Best Supplementation During Chemotherapy
+The Best Supplements During Chemotherapy